-The issues surrounding regulatory takings are complex, and Ecology makes no specific recommendations on how to navigate this legal subject.
-You should, however, be aware that the issue can arise in the administration of your CAO.
-Therefore, we recommend that your CAO include a variance and reasonable use exception process in order to address situations where strict compliance with regulations would deprive a property owner of all reasonable use of the property.
-This does not imply that there can be no limitations or restrictions.
+Regulatory takings are complex legal issues that can arise when government regulations restrict the use of private property.
+You should be aware that regulatory takings can arise in the administration of your CAO.
+Therefore, we recommend that your CAO include a variance and reasonable use exception process to address situations where strict compliance with regulations would deprive a property owner of all reasonable use of the property.
+However, this does not preclude governments from imposing reasonable limitations or restrictions.
 The variance or reasonable use exception process should be available only in the most extreme cases.
-We recommend that you work with your jurisdiction's legal counsel to determine the best approach.
-A good summary of the takings issue can be found at the Municipal Research Services Center web page.
-49
+Ecology advises that you contact your jurisdiction's legal counsel to determine the best approach.
+A helpful summary of takings issues can be found at the Municipal Research Services Center webpage.
+70 You may also consult the Critical Areas Handbook (Commerce, 2018; see Chapter 3, page 12) on how to address regulatory takings.